 In a healthy society, people acquire wealth by making stuff people want.
-Farmers till plots to provide for their nutritional wants.
-Workers assemble motorcycles for consumers who pay money because they find the motor bikes valuable.
-Perhaps the worker serves a philanthropic organization and earns a salary by serving the official goal of the organization.
-Or perhaps the worker earns money by creating crafts that others in the community value.
+Yeoman farmers till plots to provide for their nutritional wants.
+Laborers assemble motorcycles for consumers who pay money because they find the motor bikes valuable.
+Social workers are employed by a philanthropic organization and earn a salary by furthering the official goals of the organization.
+Artisans craft furniture and buildings that others value and wish to buy.

 In a dysfunctional society, people acquire wealth via corruption, rent-seeking, and theft.
 Perhaps they steal it at the point of a sword.
 Perhaps they acquire wealth through outright corruption.
 Perhaps they acquire wealth through holding a position in a completely dysfunctional management structure that requires internal politicking and Kabuki make work rather than actual performance.

 As Adam Smith wrote, "there is a great deal of ruin in a nation" Corruption has always existed in America.
-But in the past decades it seems as if the dominant paradigm has shifted, so now more and more income comes via dysfunctional rent-seeking rather the net creation of new wealth.
+But in the past decades it seems as if the dominant paradigm has shifted, so now more and more income accrues via dysfunctional rent-seeking rather than via creating wealth.
 1

 A most severe case of runaway rent-seeking was described by the historian Rostovtvzeff, who wrote of the late Roman empire: